 By encouraging children to reapply sunscreen before they go outside to play at lunchtime, parents and teachers can take a small but important step in creating a healthier future.

 “The bottom line is that skin cancer is preventable,” Belinda says.
 “If I had have been sun smart when I was young, perhaps I would not be in the position I am now.”

 SunSmart supports Belinda’s message, asking parents and teachers to do what they can to improve sunscreen use at school.

 “We often hear that sunscreen is too messy, takes too much time or that people are worried about allergies.
 But with the right strategies in place, school communities can overcome these barriers and increase sun protection at their school,” says SunSmart Manager Sue Heward.

 “I urge parents to listen to Belinda’s message and start the conversation about sunscreen with their children and school community.”

 Here’s SunSmart’s advice on encouraging kids to reapply their sunscreen before they go outside to play at lunchtime.

-1. Let them choose a suncreen they like.
+1. Let them choose a sunscreen they like.
 As long as it’s SPF30 or higher, broad-spectrum and water-resistant, let them choose whether it’s a spray, a roll-on, a fragrance-free formula, etc.

 2. Keep it in view.
-A visual reminder is handy – you can buy suncreens that clip on to school bags, or try storing it in their lunchbox.
+A visual reminder is handy – you can buy sunscreens that clip on to school bags, or try storing it in their lunchbox.

 3. Model behaviours.
 An Australian study found children are 16 times more likely to use sunscreen if their parents do.
 Check the sun protection times each day to find out when you need sun protection.